trevisanj/PFANT/README.md

 copy-star.py sun-asplund-2009
 ```

-Now your directory listing should be the following (the Pipeline section below has
+Now your directory listing should be the following (for more information on these files,
-information about these files):
+refer to Section 4):
 ```
 abonds.dat  absoru2.dat  atoms.dat  dissoc.dat  grid.mod  grid.moo  hmap.dat  main.dat  molecules.dat  partit.dat  python.log
 ```

-Now run the spectral synthesis (this script is called "run4" because it runs four
+Run the spectral synthesis (this script is called "run4" because it runs four
-Fortran programs in sequence)
+Fortran programs in sequence).

 ```shell
 run4.py --fwhm 0.12
 ```

-Now visualize the synthetic spectra before and after the final convolution:
+Visualize the synthetic spectra before and after the final convolution:

 ```shell
 plot-spectra.py --ovl flux.norm flux.norm.nulbad.0.120